Recoupment vs Refund in Medical Billing: What’s the Difference in Overpayments?

 What is a Refund in Medical Billing?

 While recoupment usually happens in the background, a refund in medical billing is something the provider initiates.
-It’s an active step taken to return money that was paid in excess.
+It’s an active step to return money paid in excess.

 A refund is a payment sent by the provider back to the insurance payer or the patient to correct an overpayment.
 This often comes up when the billing team catches a mistake early, before the insurance company flags it.

-For example, a biller may notice that a patient paid the copay twice, or that an insurer paid for a service that should have been covered by a primary carrier.
+For example, a biller may notice that a patient paid the copay twice, or that an insurer paid for a service that a primary carrier should have covered.
 In these cases, the practice issues a check or processes an electronic credit to return the extra amount.

 How Refunds and Recoupments Differ